hth313/OS4/doc/shells.rst

 Once you have created a shell structure, activating the shell is done by calling ``activateShell``.
-This routine takes a packed pointer to the shell structure (which is why it needs to be aligned on an even address by 4).
+This routine takes a packed pointer to the shell structure (this is why it needs to be aligned on an even address by 4).

 Activation means that a shell descriptor is stored on the shell stack at the topmost location among existing shells of the same kind.
-It essentially means it becomes the first shell to be consulted of its kind.
+It essentially means that it becomes the first shell of its kind to be consulted.

 You can activate a shell multiple times.
 Doing so means that it will get moved to become the topmost shell of its kind.
-In other words, if you activate an application A and then activate other applications they will shadow application A. Activating application A again at this point means it is moved up ahead of the applications that shadows it, making A the active application.
+In other words, if you activate an application A and then activate another application, it will shadow application A. Activating application A again at this point means it is moved up ahead of the applications that shadowed it, making A the active application.

 Deactivation